wedkarz02/filmweb-csv/README.md

 $ filmweb-csv --fetch movies --from rated --verbose
 ```

 Logging to stdout is disabled by default (except for error logs) but logging to a file is always on.
-To see those logs navigate to ```logs``` directory.
+Logs are saved in the ```~/.filmweb-csv/logs/``` directory.

 ## License